eduvpn/discovery/README.md

 an NREN.
 The risk is limited though as the metadata information is only used as a "hint" for the SP, it can't be used to bypass anything.

+Commit your changes to the repository:

+    $ git commit -a -m 'add organization X'
+    $ git push

 # Discovery File Generation

+In order to generate the files for uploading to `disco.eduvpn.org`:

     $ ./generate.sh

-To sign:
+Sign them:

     $ ./sign.sh

-To commit:

-    $ git commit -a -m 'add organization X'
-    $ git push origin new-disco

-To upload:
+Upload them:

     $ ./upload.sh